humanoid-mobile-manipulation/humanoid-mobile-manipulation/perception/sps_yolo_randla/README.md

 - `deployment_reference/` is provided to document how the perception output was connected in a ROS deployment.
 The paper's SPS perception ablation only needs the YOLO segmentation and RandLA-Net scoring path above.
-- Deployment commands for a specific NUC, Orin, RealSense, or Orbbec setup should be kept in a local lab runbook unless they only reference public launch files and placeholder paths.